Get the newsLog In or Subscribe to skip

 1968 - A New Beginning: In 1968 WAII was sold to Pacific and Southern Broadcasting and Channel 11 became known as WQXI-TV until 1974 when the station became WXIA-TV.
 Two years later, the station adopted the 11Alive name.

-1979 - A Change in Ownership: Ownership of WXIA-TV changed again in 1979 when Combined Communications Corporation signed a deal with the Gannett Company to become one of the largest mergers in media history.
-WXIA-TV, 11Alive is today still owned by Gannett Broadcasting, which consists of more than 20 television stations covering more than 17 percent of the USA and cable television systems in major U.S. markets.
-In addition to its broadcast operations, Gannett publishes more than 75 daily newspapers including USA TODAY and USA WEEKEND, a newspaper magazine, and is the USA's largest newspaper group in terms of circulation.
-In 1996, WXIA-TV was the NBC flagship station of the Atlanta Summer Olympics.
+Ownership of WXIA-TV changed again in 1979 when Combined Communications Corporation signed a deal with the Gannett Company to become one of the largest mergers in media history.
+In 2015, Gannett spun its publishing properties from its broadcast and digital properties, creating TEGNA Media.
+TEGNA Media includes 46 television stations (including those serviced by TEGNA) and is the largest independent station group of major network affiliates in the top 25 markets.
+TEGNA Media reaches approximately one-third of all television households nationwide In 1996, WXIA-TV was the NBC flagship station of the Atlanta Summer Olympics.
 Included among the many personalities to work at WXIA-TV over the years were NBC's Stone Phillips and actor Dick Van Dyke.
 Van Dyke worked as an announcer and audioman.
 Allegedly, Phillips was discovered waiting tables at an Atlanta restaurant by a station executive.
 The Dateline anchor went directly from his summer job to the 11Alive newsroom.

 Today: 11Alive currently employs more than 200 men and women in the areas of news, engineering, production, promotion, accounting, sales, programming, web design and development, and administrative support.
 WXIA-DT went on the air October 1998.
 In 2006, 11Alive became Atlanta's first station to broadcast all local news programs in high definition.
 Also in 2006, Gannett Broadcasting acquired WATL-TV (Channel 36), and WATL became an affiliate of MyNetworkTV.
 WATL-TV broadcasts in the digital and HD spectra.